 Use ATMs at banks in Mexico.
 ATMs located at banks tend to give a fair exchange rate that’s very close to the actual rate that day.
-ATMs at stores and elsewhere tend to carry higher fees.
+ATMs at stores and elsewhere tend to carry higher fees and/or exchange rates.

 Also, understand that your home bank may charge international fees.
-Before departing on your trip to Mexico, inquire what international fees or conversion rates your bank charges.
+Before departing on your trip to Mexico, inquire about what international fees or conversion rates your bank charges.
 If your bank’s fees are high and you’re on a long trip to Mexico, consider opening a checking account with a bank that has no international fees at ATMs.
-We use Charles Schwab, which carries no ATM fees, no int’l fees, and even refunds any fees the ATM charges.
+We use a Charles Schwab checking account, which carries no ATM fees, no int’l fees, and even refunds any fees the ATM charges.

 62) Decline the Conversion Rate at Mexico’s ATMs

 To further save on Mexico ATM fees, accept the transaction fee but decline the conversion rate.
 Mexico ATMs will always ask you to accept the transaction fee.
 You must accept this transaction fee to continue.

 Yet some ATMs in Mexico will also ask you to accept the conversion rate.
 This is a poor rate.
 You can, and should, decline the conversion rate.
 This allows your home bank to make the conversion, which should be a much more favorable rate.

 Just to reiterate, accept the transaction fee, and decline the conversion rate!

 As of 2020, Mexico has a new $1,000-peso note (approximately US$50).
 This $1,000-peso note is the largest bill you’ll encounter.
 If you happen to get one, you’ll likely have an extremely difficult time breaking it into smaller change.
 More common is a $500-peso bill, worth about US$25.
 This too can be difficult to break.
 Many vendors in Mexico don’t have change for a $500-peso note.